HOW TRADES ARE CALCULATED in traders diaries

 Example of a Trade

 Trades data is available in the Crypto/Prop Diary tab.
-Depending on the diary settings, trades are sorted by month, week or day.
+Depending on the Diary settings, trades are sorted by month, week or day.
 In addition, options are available:

 • Link – button to copy the link to the trade to share it with other users;